eager7/go-ecoball/docker/README.md

 ```

 ### shard_setup.toml
-Before starting shard mode, you need to configure shard start profile shard_setup.toml
+Before starting shard mode, you need to configure shard start profile setup.toml
 ```
-# Configuration file for shard network startup
+# Configuration file for network startup

-# Number of nodes per shard
-size = 5

-# Network host IP address list and the number of Committee and Shard on each physical machine
+# Network host IP address list and the number of Producer and Candidate on each physical machine
 # The key string represents the host IP address
-# The first value represents the number of Committee nodes
+# The first value represents the number of Producer nodes
-# The second value represents the number of Shard nodes
+# The second value represents the number of Candidate nodes
 [network]
-"192.168.8.58" = [0, 5]
-"192.168.8.60" = [0, 5]
-"192.168.8.62" = [5, 0]
+"192.168.8.58" = [4, 0]

 # Different configuration items for ecoball.toml